Autopilot Reset – What does it do? How is it different?

 Retire, on the other hand, removes only managed data & apps.
 This will in effect remove Intune management from the device.
 This would be used for a scenario where users have BYOD devices that are enrolled in Intune.
 Wi-fi, VPN profile, certificates, e-mail accounts, the Azure AD join record, and apps will all be removed.
 This does exclude O365 and Win32 apps, unfortunately.

 One interesting side-effect of Retire option is that for a device provisioned for corporate use (say, Autpiloted), retiring it would remove access to the device entirely.
 Since the Azure AD join is removed you won’t be able to log in using an Azure AD account – meaning you’ll be stuck on the login screen (there was no local administrator provisioned).
 Be sure to only use Retire for BYOD devices!

 Delete is nearly identical to Retire (because Intune also issues a retire command when you use Delete).
 Both options will remove the same company data from a device.
 But while Retire will wait for a device to check-in before removing it from the portal, Delete immediately deletes the record in Intune.
-In general it’s recommended to Retire a device before Deleting it, but if you have stale records from re-provisioning locally you can use Delete.
+This comes down to preference – I use Retire for active devices, and Delete for stale ones.

 Regarding stale records… if you’ve noticed the Device cleanup rules under the Devices pane, you’ll see the option to Delete devices based on last check-in date.
 This action does not issue a Delete command – it just removes the device record.
 If a removed device checks in before its device certificate expires, it will reappear in the console.
 Device certs last 1 year.